deargle-classes/security-analytics-assignments/_labs/lab-python-and-hosted-jupyter.md

 Your deliverable is to submit a link to your github repo that meets the following requirements:

-* Contains a README with the following things:
+* Contains a README following the template below.
-  - The Repo title at the top (h1 markdown)
-  - A short description of what the purpose of the repo is.
-  - A MyBinder button
-  - markdown Codeblocks:
-    - A codeblock with instructions on how to build an image from the local Dockerfile
-    - A codeblock with instructions on how to run a container using the local built image
-      - It should publish port 8888
-      - It should mount the local directory as a volume in the container's home directory
-      - Should `--rm` container when done
-      - Should use `-it` mode
-    - A codeblock with instructions on how to run a container using the DockerHub image
-      - It should publish port 8888
-      - It should mount the local directory as a volume in the container's home directory
-    - A codeblock on how to use the docker-compose.yml file to use the docker-compose.yml file
-      - Build
-      - Run
-  - A link to the custom docker image on DockerHub
-* A `docker-compose.yml` file
+* A working `docker-compose.yml` file
-  - Uses the local Dockerfile
-  - publishes port 8888
-  - mounts the local directory
 * A `Dockerfile`
   - Should extend (`FROM`) a Docker Jupyter Stack image of your choosing.
   - Should install extra packages from a local `requirements.txt` file.
 * A `requirements.txt` file
   - Should install at least one extra package not already in the image, such as `eli5`.
   - Should pin the package version.

-Here's an example README template you can fill in:
+Here's a README template to fill in:

 {% highlight markdown %}
+{% raw %}
 # Project Title
-This repo is my custom jupyter datascience image... etc etc
+This is a short description of the project.
+E.g., "This repo is my custom jupyter datascience image..."

 [![Binder](https://mybinder.org/badge_logo.svg)](your-mybinder-link)